Set Up Storyly Bar

 Storyly View Interactive Font

-This attribute changes the typeface of all text view's font in interactive components.
-This attribute can only be specified programmatically.
+This function changes the typeface of all text view's font in interactive components.

 Warning